Dr Kalli Nikolopoulou, CPsychol, Psychoanalytic & Integrative Psychotherapy

 - Bachelor of Arts in Psychology (1st).

-Alongside my formal training and time with patients, the most significant part of my formation as a therapist has been my own personal psychoanalytic psychotherapy and consistent engagement with process groups.
+Alongside my formal training and time with patients, the most significant part of my formation as a therapist has been my own personal psychoanalytic psychotherapy and consistent engagement with supervision and process groups.

 Areas of counselling I deal with